 Shell Prelude FLNG

-Shell's floating liquefield natural gas (FLNG) facility, Prelude, recently reached a significant milestone when gas was introduced onboard for the first time.
-The Gallina, an LNG Carrier from Singapore, delivered gas to Prelude.
+Shell's floating liquefied natural gas (FLNG) facility, Prelude, recently reached a significant milestone when gas was introduced onboard for the first time.
+The Gallina, an LNG Carrier from Singapore, transported the gas to Prelude.
 With gas onboard, Prelude's utilities were able to run with gas rather than diesel.
 Once fully operational, the project will deliver LNG to Shell's customers around the world.

-Prelude FLNG is the largest floating facility ever built.
+Prelude FLNG will be the largest floating facility ever built.
 It will unlock new energy resources offshore and produce approximately 5.3 million tonnes per annum (mtpa) of liquids: 3.6 mtpa of LNG, 1.3 mtpa of condensate and 0.4 mtpa of liquefied petrolem gas.

 Prelude FLNG is the first deployment of Shell's FLNG technology and will operate in the Bowen Basin, approximately 475 kilometres (300 miles) north-north east of Broome, Western Australia.
 It will remain permanently moored at the location for approximately 20 to 25 years before being docked for inspection and overhaul.
 The facility will remain onsite during all weather events, having been designed to withstand a category 5 cyclone.